-We spend around £1.3m on energy and utilities annually at Edinburgh Napier and a further £96,000 on the carbon reduction commitment energy efficiency scheme.
+We spend around £1.6m on energy and utilities annually at Edinburgh Napier.
 Use of electricity and gas covers four of our 43 key significant environmental aspects, each with broad reaching impact.
 Our Carbon Management Plan, first launched in 2009 and updated includes a detailed list of actions and projects to reduce carbon emitted from the University.
 During the 2006/07 academic financial year (the baseline of our Plan), energy accounted for 87% of all carbon emissions emitted from the University.

-Between 2006/07 and 2014/15 we have reduced electricity consumption by 25% and gas by 51%.
+Between 2006/07 and 2017/18 we have reduced electricity consumption by 19%, gas by 57% and water by 57%.
 Both fantastic achievements but we are aiming to achieve further reductions.
 The support of all staff, students and visitors is vital to enable us to reduce further.
 Simple steps such as switching off unnecessary lights or equipment can really make a collective and impressive difference.

 A sample of the projects that were completed in 2017/18 and are ongoing through this year are detailed here:-

 The fluorescent light fittings in this 400 seat lecture have been upgraded to LED fittings and the outdated control system replace with a flexible and highly configurable wireless lighting control system.
 The position of light switches have been improved and absence detection introduced.
 Due to the sloping nature of the lecture theatre, which results in a very high ceiling, access to the lighting is difficult and requires special scaffolding.
 Upgrading to LED lighting with an anticipated life span of a minimum of eight 8 years removes the need to replace light bulbs every 2 years resulting in significant cost savings and reduced inconvenience for uses.

 Annual savings - 8 tonnes of CO2e, 17,000 kWh of electricity, £9,600